 The name ‘Tuscia’ is derived from the ancient name of ‘Etruria,’ which arose following the Roman conquest.
 Today, the area essentially consists of the Viterbese province, though it used to be much larger.

-The hidden gems in Tuscia are not near as well-known as the major Italian tourist sites.
+The hidden gems in Tuscia are not nearly as well-known as the major Italian tourist sites.
 Of course, this makes them all the more wonderful.
 Curious to discover them?
-Continue reading!
+Continue reading as I share all my experience and local knowledge and guide you through the best Tuscia hidden gems!

 Bomarzo

-Bomarzo is a comune in the lower valley of the Tiber, just under 93 kilometers (57.7 miles) from Rome.
+Bomarzo is a comune (that’s the word for municipality in Italian) in the lower valley of the Tiber, just under 93 kilometers (57.7 miles) from Rome.
 Bomarzo is most famous for its Parco dei Mostri (Park of the Monsters) aka the Sacro Bosco (Sacred Grove).

 Located just below the Orsini castle, the park was commissioned and built in the 16th century.
 Scattered throughout the forest are eerie and whimsical statues, some free-standing and some carved into the famous Tufo rock that is naturally abundant in the region.